-The top 5 countries by incident count are United States, Russia, Brazil , Japan and Mexico.
+The top 5 countries, by incident count, are the United States (blue), Russia (yellow), Brazil (green), Japan (red) and Mexico (purple).

 The international Transportation incidents appear to be on the decline (figure #2) but is this true for all nations.
 All appear to be on the decline except for Brazil (green line).
 Brazil’s appears to remain flat and after 2009 starts to increase.
-I’ve decided to focus on this unique trending.
-There has to be a story behind it.
+I’ve decided to focus on this unique trending as there has to be a story behind it.

 Taking a look at the automotive sales trending in Brazil they trend almost exactly the same as the Transportation incidents.
 The increase in vehicle sales is related directly with Brazil’s GDP growth.
-I read an anecdotal comment in an article about Brazil stating that the automobile is a symbol of status.
+We read an anecdotal comment in an article about Brazil stating that the automobile is a symbol of status.